tranqui/maskflow/README.md

 To calculate a lambda:

 1. First run LB code to obtain a flow field.
 Edit the params.yaml to set all the parameters needed for the flow field - which is all parameters except the particle diameter.
 To calculate the flow field for a lambda calculation set single_fibre to True.
-Then run LB_maskAug2020.py with:
+From the source directory navigate to the `maskflow` subfolder then execute:

-        python ./LB_maskAug2020.py
+        python ./latticeboltzmann.py

     params.yaml in same directory.
-Here I assume you have python3 is default, if not try python3.
 You should check that towards the end of the run, the flow field is hardly changing.
 It should then be near steady state.
 The LB code will write out a .npz file

-2. Second run traj_calc_maskAug2020.py to obtain lambda for given particle diameter, in the LB flow field:
+2. Second obtain lambda for given particle diameter, in the LB flow field by executing:

-        python ./traj_calc_maskAug2020.py
+        python ./lbparticletraj.py

     for the required particle diameter, with the .npz in the same directory.
 This will calculate the lambda.